Explosion protection according to ATEX – Avoiding explosions in the chemical and pharmaceutical industry

 In order to assess the risk and effects of an explosion in principle, the substances used are evaluated using explosion indicators.
 These are important for making decisions regarding protective measures and usable equipment located in the hazardous area.

 Explosion indicators are intended to help assess the risk of explosion.
 There are a wide variety of figures that need to be taken into account.
-For dust, you can find an overview of the most important explosion indicators in the table in the blog article of the same name.
+You can find an overview of the most important explosion figures for dust in the table in the blog article of the same name.

 Classification in ATEX zones